openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 ## Information Harvesting {#management-sec-information-harvesting}
-SETs may contain personally identifiable information (PII) or other non-public information about the event transmitter, the subject (of an event in the SET), or the relationship between the two.
-It is important for Event Transmitters to understand what information they are revealing to Event Receivers when transmitting events to them, lest the event stream become a vector for unauthorized access to private information.
+SETs may contain personally identifiable information (PII) or other non-public information about the Event Transmitter, the subject (of an event in the SET), or the relationship between the two.
+It is important for Event Transmitters to understand what information they are revealing to Event Receivers when transmitting events to them, lest the Event Stream become a vector for unauthorized access to private information.

 Event Transmitters SHOULD interpret add subject requests as statements of